 Beyond my primary focus on politics, I am also interested in why and how people adopt products for everyday use, and the implications for them.

-Fundamentally, I subscribe to the theory of mutual shaping — we design technologies to achieve specific functions but the technologies also end up shaping our lives in sometimes unintended ways.
+We design technologies to achieve specific functions but the technologies also end up shaping our lives in sometimes unintended ways, a process some scholars call mutual shaping.

-Understanding how these processes work is vital to designing technology products that meet human needs while minimizing unintended effects on users and society at large.
+Understanding how this process works is vital for designing technology products that meet human needs while minimizing unintended effects on users and society at large.